analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

 ##### 6. Using the primary and guardrail metrics

 -   ideally run an experiment
--   one or both primary metrics improve and guardrail metrics/segments stable then = good/launch
+-   one or both primary metrics improve and guardrail metrics/segments stable then = likely good outcome
+-   one or both primary metrics improve and guardrail metrics/segments negative = try to understand why/iterate further
 -   one or both primary metrics negative and guardrail metrics/segments stable then = try to understand why/iterate further or move on
--   one or both primary metrics improve and guardrail metrics/segments not stable then = try to understand why/iterate further or move on
+-   one or both primary metrics negative and guardrail metrics/segments negative = likely bad outcome; iterate or move on
--   one or both primary metrics negative and guardrail metrics/segments not stable then = don't move forward

 ------------------------------------------------------------------------